spryker/spryker-docs/docs/marketplace/dev/data-import/202108.0/marketplace-setup.md

 The Marketplace setup category contains data required to set up the Marketplace environment.

-The table below provides details on Marketplace setup data importers, their purpose, .csv files, dependencies, and other details.
-Each data importer contains links to .csv files to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.
+The table below provides details about Marketplace setup data importers, their purpose, CSV files, dependencies, and other details.
+Each data importer contains links to CSV files to import the corresponding data, including specifications of mandatory and unique fields, dependencies, detailed explanations, recommendations, templates, and content examples.

 | DATA IMPORTER | PURPOSE | CONSOLE COMMAND | FILE(S) | DEPENDENCIES |
 |-|-|-|-|-|